-Eritrea profile - Timeline - BBC News
+Eritrea profile

 1949 - Britain administers Eritrea as a United Nations trust territory.

-1952 - UN decides to make Eritrea a federal component of Ethiopia.
+1952 - UN General Assembly votes to make Eritrea a federal component of Ethiopia.

-1962 - Ethiopia annexes Eritrea, turning it into a province; war of independence begins.
+1962 - Ethiopia annexes Eritrea, turning it into a province and giving impetus to the independence struggle.

-1970 - Leftist faction of the Eritrean Liberation Front splits to form the Eritrean People's Liberation Front.
+1970 - ELF splits and the Eritrean People's Liberation Front (EPLF) is formed, calling for a social revolution.

-1974 - Ethiopian Emperor Haile Selassie overthrown in a military coup.
-A Soviet-backed military junta led by Mengistu Haile Mariam seizes power.
+1974 - Ethiopian Emperor Haile Selassie is overthrown in a military coup.
+A military junta led by Mengistu Haile Mariam seizes power.

-1977-78 - Soviet advisers and Cuban troops help Ethiopian forces reverse significant advances made by Eritrean guerrillas.
+1977-78 - Soviet support helps Ethiopian forces reverse significant advances made by Eritrean guerrillas.

+1982 - Ethiopia launches a massive military assault named the Red Star Campaign in an effort to crush the rebels but suffers heavy casualties.

+1988 - Battle of Afabet, seen as the first of a series of battlefield successes leading to independence.

 Late 1980s - Soviet Union withdraws its support from Ethiopian government.